patriciamcphee/aboutme/_docs/how-tos.md

    The default compression rate is 50.

-   More advanced configurations (image size, compression rate, etc..) can be found under Photo Sharing in the Configuring the SDK section.
+   More advanced configurations, like image size, compression rate, can be found under Photo Sharing in the Configuring the SDK section.

 #### How photo sharing works - iOS

 ##### Step 1.
 Set the requirements for Custom View Controller Mode

 When using Custom View Controller Mode, you must remove the Conversation view when leaving the App.
-To avoid dismissing the View when presenting CSAT/SecureForms/PhotoSharing View, you should only dismiss the Conversation view if Moving From ParentView:
+To avoid dismissing the View when presenting CSAT/SecureForms/PhotoSharing View, you should only ignore the Conversation view if Moving From ParentView:

 ```swift